kibook/s1kd-tools/EXAMPLE.md

 Inwork data modules
 -------------------

-When a data module is in the inwork state, the s1kd-upissue tool is called without any additional arguments:
+To increment the inwork issue of a data module, the s1kd-upissue tool is called without any additional arguments:

     $ s1kd-upissue DMC-MYPRJ-A-00-00-00-00A-040A-D_000-01_EN-CA.XML